hperrin/tunnelgram/README.md

 This is a template for you to use to build an app with [Nymph](http://nymph.io/) and [Tilmeld](http://tilmeld.org/).

-It provides a Docker setup that runs MySQL, Postfix, Nymph PubSub, and Apache.
+It provides a Docker setup that runs MySQL (or Postgres, or SQLite3), Postfix, Nymph PubSub, and Apache.
 It presents a usable app as a starting point.
 When you're ready to start developing, check out the [API docs](https://github.com/sciactive/nymph/wiki/API-Docs).

 ## Installation

 1. Get [Docker](https://www.docker.com/community-edition).
 (On Ubuntu, see the next section.)
-2. Copy this template: `npm install -g degit && degit hperrin/nymph-template nymph-app && cd nymph-app`
+2. Copy this template:
+  * `npm install -g degit`
+  * `degit hperrin/nymph-template nymph-app`
+  * `cd nymph-app`
 3. Run the app: `./run.sh`
 4. Go here [http://localhost:8080/](http://localhost:8080/)

+### Postgres or SQLite3

+* For Postgres
+  * use `degit hperrin/nymph-template#postgres nymph-app`.
+* For SQLite3
+  * use `degit hperrin/nymph-template#sqlite3 nymph-app`.

+On SQLite3, the first time you create an entity (when you register the first user), the DB will become locked.
+You'll need to restart the container, but then on it will be fine.

-### Getting Docker and Docker Compose on Ubuntu
+## Getting Docker and Docker Compose on Ubuntu

 The Docker package in Ubuntu requires the user to be added to the "docker" group after installation.
 To install, run this command: